 How long is the audition?

-The audition is one hour and 15 minutes in total.
+The audition is ten minutes in total.
 This will include:

 - a presentation of one memorized monologue

 - an improvisation